saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ### Package and class naming conventions
 - Names of packages are always lower case and do not use underscores for eg. `org.example.project`.
-- Names of classes and objects start with an upper case letter and use the camel case, for eg DeclarationProcessor.
+- Names of classes and objects start with an upper case letter and use the camel case, for eg `DeclarationProcessor`.

 ### Conditional expressions, if-else, while
 - Conditional expressions are often most intuitive when the value being assigned from each branch is of the same type.
 - You can drop braces if a branch is a single expresion.
 See eg. below.
 - `val auraColor = if (auraVisible) "GREEN" else "NONE"`.
 - If/else can return a value.
 The value is the last statement in each of the block in if, else is returned
-- Switch/case is replaced by **when()**.
+- Switch/case in Kotlin is replaced by **when()**.
 - In when(), there is `else`, which is same as `default` of switch case.
 - When() is very flexible.